linode/apl-core/docs/development.md

 ## Adding maintenance Job or CronJob

 Sometimes it is not possible do define every app configuration parameter in a declarative way.
-It that is the case then you can use `*jobs` anchor to define Helmfile release for both kubernetes Job and CronJob.
+If that is the case then you can use the `*jobs` anchor to define Helmfile release for both Kubernetes Job and CronJob.

 ```
 {{ readFile "snippets/templates.gotmpl" }}